Azure-Samples/service-fabric-mesh/templates/helloworld/readme.private-registry.md

 # Deploy a Service Fabric Mesh app from a private container image registry

-This article shows how to deploy a simple Azure Service Fabric Mesh app that uses container images from a public registry.
+This article shows how to deploy a simple Azure Service Fabric Mesh app that uses container images from a private registry.

 ## Install Docker